Sebbo101/Sebbo101/README.md

 Welcome to my personal GitHub repository!
 My name is Seb and I am from the Netherlands.

 I just started my coding journey and I aim to learn different languages.
-I am currently following courses on [Datacamp.com](https://app.datacamp.com/)
+I am currently following beginner python courses on [Datacamp.com](https://app.datacamp.com/)
 Feel free to reach out to me in any way shape or form.
 See you around!

 Kind regards,